Dealing with pasture dieback

 What is pasture dieback?

-Pasture dieback is a condition which causes the death of native and improved sown pastures by affecting plant health and function, reducing the productivity of affected properties.
-It has been observed in a range of soil types and grass species across Queensland and northern NSW.
-The condition is not going away, and the area impacted is increasing.
+Dieback is killing a growing area of pastures in Queensland and northern New South Wales.
+A condition that causes the death of native and improved sown pastures by affecting plant health and function, it has been observed in a range of soil types and grass species and is not going away.

 Pasture dieback in Queensland